cvat-ai/cvat/site/README.md

 To start the site locally, you need the latest [extended version Hugo](https://github.com/gohugoio/hugo/releases) (recommend version 0.75.0 or later).
-Open the most recent release and scroll down until you find a list of Extended versions.
-[Read more](https://gohugo.io/getting-started/installing/#quick-install)
+Open the latest release and scroll down until you find a list of Extended versions.
+For more information, see [Quick Install](https://gohugo.io/getting-started/installing/#quick-install)

 Add a path to "hugo" in the "Path" environment variable.